-- Invoked by the French made-for-TV documentary Le Jeu de la Mort, which performed Stanley Milgram's famous peer influence experiment with the added element of reality TV.
+- Invoked by the French made-for-TV documentary Le Jeu de la Mort, which performed Stanley Milgram's famous peer influence experiment with the added element of Reality TV.
 The test subjects were supposedly being paid to participate as contestants on a Game Show pilot, La Zone Xtrême.
 As with the original experiment, they were to administer increasingly powerful shocks to someone else (who was a trained actor, much like the original) as punishment for answering questions wrong; ranging from from "mild buzz" to "lethal".
 But this time, the subject was prodded on by both the host and a Studio Audience to deliver the shocks.
-Out of the 80 people who auditioned, 64 of them, 80% went all the way to the highest level of shock, as they were instructed.
+Out of the 80 people who auditioned, 64 of them, or 80%, went all the way to the highest level of shock, as they were instructed.

 - The Japanese game show DERO! was played off as one, albeit with tongue firmly in cheek — contestants who lost a round were talked about as if they had just died, but the "deaths" were blatantly fake (and this was quite clearly intentional), and everyone would appear back on camera after the round without so much as a scratch (except for the Water Room leaving players soaking wet).
 Each game had its own way in which contestants could "die" and lose the round, such as having the Malevolent Architecture dump them into a Bottomless Pit made of Conspicuous CG, or cutting the wrong wire in a Wire Dilemma and being "blown up" with a blast of CO2 smoke effects.